avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Vibrio_cholerae.jpg
   :width: 350

   Figure 1.
 The bacterium *V. cholerae*.
-Image credit: Tom Kirn, Ron Taylor, Louisa Howard - Dartmouth Electron Microscope Facility.
+Image credit: Tom Kirn, Ron Taylor, Louisa Howard - Dartmouth Electron Microscope Facility, via Wikipedia.

 The *V. cholerae* bacterium is usually transmitted by the faecal-oral route, that is, people usually catch cholera by eating food or by drinking water that has been contaminated